-The pom pom trim is optional, but is a whimsical bit of embellishment – especially if your patchwork has a fun motif similar to ours.
-Want a more “elegant” look, skip the poms altogether or consider a short, dense fringe trim instead.
+The pom pom Trim is optional, but is a whimsical bit of embellishment – especially if your Patchwork has a fun motif similar to ours.
+Want a more “elegant” look, skip the poms altogether or consider a short, dense fringe instead.

 Sewing Tools You Need